-1. Factors to Consider Before Cleaning hardwood floors.
+1. Factors to Consider Before Cleaning Hardwood Floors.

 Understanding the type of hardwood is crucial.
 It ensures you’re using the right cleaning products, which is key to the safety and longevity of your floors.